 The Book of Kells is usually at the top of the list when visiting Dublin.
 It is an ornately decorated manuscript of the four Gospels dating to the 9th century, and a self-guided tour gives you the history of the book and a chance to see some of its pages.
 Located within Trinity College, it’s extremely important to purchase your Book of Kells tickets in advance to avoid the long lines.This is especially important if you are planning to spend the weekend in Dublin.
 The exhibit itself is not very large, and it’s easy to see the images and read about their history in under an hour.
 At the end of the tour is the Long Room of the Old Library at Trinity College with its collection of over 200,000 antique books.
 It’s breathtaking to say the least.

 2. Take a walk through St. Stephen’s Green

 Any time I’m in Dublin, I head to St Stephen’s Green park.
 Located at the end of Grafton Street, it’s the perfect place to take a stroll, have a picnic, or people watch.
 With over 22 acres, there’s a lot to explore, so stick to the manicured paths that wind throughout the park.
 Keep an eye out for the bust of James Joyce (as well as other sculptures) and bring a book to read on one of the benches near the fountains.
-It’s a great spot to spend the afternoon if the weather is good.
+It’s a great spot to spend the afternoon whether it’s just for a day or a weekend in Dublin if the weather is good.

 3. Go shopping on Grafton Street